In my postdoctoral research, I’m leveraging long-read genomic and

 frequently employ common garden experiments, multigenerational studies,

-and quantitative genetic breeding designs under highly-controlled
+and quantitative genetic breeding designs under

-environmental manipulation .
-These experiments allow me understand how
+environmentally-manipulated seawater systems.
+These experiments allow me